 You might like: 4 ideas to market new aesthetic services to current patients

-Perform a content audit to ensure your website has information about you, your practice, and your services as well as contact information and patient testimonials.
+Perform a content audit to ensure your website has information about you, your practice, and your plastic surgery services as well as contact information and patient testimonials.
 Organize your site in a way that makes it easier for search engines and prospective patients to find.

 Check out: 5 pages your medical website needs